Engee documentation

 • Cardioid Antenna

-The operating frequency range of the antenna array element as a 1-by-2 string vector element as [LowerBound,UpperBound].
-Outside this frequency range, the element has no response.
-Frequency units are Hz.
+The range of operating frequencies of the antenna array element in the form of a vector row 1 by 2 in the form of [LowerBound,UpperBound].
+Outside of this frequency range, the element has no response.
+The units of frequency measurement are Hz.

 Dependencies

-Baffle the back of the element - take into account the radiation pattern to the rear hemisphere of the Isotropic Antenna or Omni Microphone element
+Baffle the back of the element — accounting for radiation from the radiation pattern into the rear hemisphere of the Isotropic Antenna or Omni Microphone element

-Select this check box to exclude radiation to the rear hemisphere.
-The response from the rear hemisphere at all azimuth angles outside the ±90° interval from the broadside are set to zero.
-The broadside is defined as an azimuth angle of 0° and a location angle of 0°.
+Select this option to exclude radiation into the rear hemisphere.
+The response from the rear hemisphere at all azimuth angles outside the ±90° range from the wide side is set to zero.
+The wide-angle direction is defined as the azimuth angle of 0° and the elevation angle of 0°.

 Dependencies

-Null axis direction - the direction of the axis along the null emission
+Null axis direction — the direction of the axis along the zero radiation

 Dependencies